rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         print('Success!')
 ```

-Now "Run" the python script and see the results.
+Now "Run" the python script and see the results like we did before.

 --

 # 3. Authentication

-## Notice the JSON about
+## Let's a closer look at the JSON results

 Open [example-login-response.json](example-login-response.json) in a new browser window.